What I learned in Italy

 - Clothing/Fashion: Everyone dresses up.
 Even in 90 Fahrenheit summer heat in Florence, there were guys in business suits pacing the streets and women dressed to the nines riding their bicycles.

 - Italians want to help you.
 They are friendly.
-But YOU need to make an effort to use some Italian words.
+But YOU need to at least make an effort to use some Italian words.
 Respect their culture.

-- Yes, everyone says “allora” (used as a filler during coversation, like the word well) just like on Master of None.
+- Yes, everyone says “allora” (used as a filler during conversation, like the word well).

 - Trains usually do run on time (that was one of Mussolini’s things).
-There are occasional train strikes, but they are always published ahead of time and you can usually catch a train headed in the direction you need to go.
+There are occasional train strikes, but they are usually published ahead of time and you can often at least catch a train headed in the direction you need to go.

 - I love the fast trains!
 Florence to Milan in 2 hrs at 186mph (300km/h).
 Yes, please!
 Imagine if we had hi-speed rail between Milwaukee and Chicago.